URJCMakerGroup/MakerWorkbench_Documentation/docs/Introduction.rst

 -------
 Mechatronic Workbench started with the Filter Stage project.
 In this project, we designed a support for the sample holder of a microscope to the URJC.
-To be able to modify the design and adapt it to the required dimensions, we chose to make a parametric design.
+In order to be able to modify the design and adapt it to the required dimensions, we chose to make a parametric design.
 Parametric design requires the use of a programming language to describe the model, in this case we use Python.

 Based on this parameterizable design, a final degree work was conceived to create a Workbench